eyasubirhanu/eyasubirhanu/README.md

 Hi there! 👋

-Python, Golang, Haskell, and Plutus are some of the programming languages I have expertise with as a software developer.
+I have experience with Python, Golang, Haskell, and Plutus.
 ### ✨ [Linkedin](https://www.linkedin.com/in/eyasu-birhanu-4665701a3/)